frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 ### Metadata Properties

-#### Required Properties
+#### Recommended Properties

-A descriptor `MUST` contain the following properties:

 #### `name`

-A resource `MUST` contain a `name` property.
+A resource `SHOULD` contain a `name` property.
 The name is a simple name or identifier to be used for this resource.

-- If present, the name `MUST` be unique amongst all resources in this data package.
+- If present, the name `SHOULD` be unique amongst all resources in this data package.
-- It `MUST` consist only of lowercase alphanumeric characters plus ".", "-" and "\_".
+- It `SHOULD` consist only of lowercase alphanumeric characters plus ".", "-" and "\_".
 - It would be usual for the name to correspond to the file name (minus the extension) of the data file the resource describes.

-#### Recommended Properties

 #### `profile`